Holidays Calendar for October 14, 2016

 • 1980 Died: Leonard Bernstein, American composer, conductor, pianist, and music lecturer.
 He is one of the most successful musicians in American history.

-• 1980 Born: Ben Whishaw, English actor of stage and screen known for his roles in Perfume: The Story of a Murderer, Cloud Atlas, and Skyfall (James Bond film).
+• 1980 Born: Ben Whishaw, English actor of stage and screen known for his roles in Perfume: The Story of a Murderer, Cloud Atlas, and Skyfall, as well as for voicing Paddington Bear.

 • 1979 The National March on Washington for Lesbian and Gay Rights took place in Washington, D.C.
 It drew between 75,000 and 125,000 participants.

 • 1978 Born: Usher (Usher Terry Raymond IV), American singer, songwriter, dancer, and actor.
-He is one of the best-selling singers of the 2000s decade.
+He is recognized as an influential figure in contemporary R&B and pop music.

 • 1973 Born: George Floyd, African-American man who was murdered by a police officer in Minneapolis on May 25, 2020.
 His death brought international attention to the Black Lives Matter movement.